 Besides image noise, image interpretability is further influenced by the degree of vascular enhancement.
-Previous reports have suggested that a vascular attenuation value of more than 400 HU in the aorta is required for coronary CTA image interpretability.
-6-10
+Previous reports have suggested that a vascular attenuation value of >400 HU in the aorta is required for coronary CTA image interpretability.6-10

-While vascular enhancement and image noise both are defining parameters in determining image quality, in practical terms it is more useful to use the signal-to-noise (SNR) ratio.
-SNR is a generic term to indicate how much signal versus how much noise a particular image has.
-Similarly, contrast-to-noise ratio (CNR) is determined by the differences in CT density values between different materials versus the background noise.

-When image noise and vascular enhancement are adequate, the remaining interpretability factors are motion-related.
-These are subjective by nature, evaluated visually as apparent blurring of the coronary artery contours and luminal visualization using Likert scales.^{4, 11, 12}
+While vascular enhancement and image noise both are defining parameters in determining image quality, in practical terms it is more useful to use the signal-to-noise ratio.
+Signalto-noise ratio is a generic term to indicate how much signal vs how much noise a particular image has.
+Similarly, contrastto-noise ratio is determined by the differences in CT density values between different materials vs the background noise.
+When image noise and vascular enhancement are adequate, the remaining interpretability factors are motion related.
+These are subjective by nature, evaluated visually as apparent blurring of the coronary artery contours and luminal visualization using Likert scales.